elliotdotsol/candy-machine-v3-ui/README.md

 Hi!
 This is a production ready **Candy Machine V3** responsive UI which can be easily customized.
 Major features of the CMv3 such as Candy Guards are implemented & auto-detected.

+#### IMPORTANT: Use of Sugar CLI with this UI
 To deploy a Candy Machine using Sugar, be sure to use the version that creates account version v1 Candy Machines.
-The latest sugar version as of updating this readME (29/04/2023) that supports account version 1 CMs, so this UI is [sugar v2.0.0-beta.2](https://github.com/metaplex-foundation/sugar/releases/tag/v2.0.0-beta.2).
+The latest sugar version as of updating this readME (29/04/2023) that supports account version 1 CMs, and this UI is [sugar v2.0.0-beta.2](https://github.com/metaplex-foundation/sugar/releases/tag/v2.0.0-beta.2).

 Will look into adding functionality for CMv3 Account version v2 (which supports pNFT, royalty enforcement).